micho8/michaelsharaWebsite/content/index.md

 ## My Crusade Journal Publications
  • [[Zone Training for Endurance Athletes]]
 # Medical Observations
-Through my Orthopedic Surgery Shadowing, I have been shadowing him in the operating room and clinic.
+Through my Orthopedic Surgery Shadowing, I have been shadowing in the operating room and clinic.
 While shadowing in the Operating room, I prepare with thorough literature reviews on every surgical case to understand biomechanical principles, and biological structures for the respective cases.
 Before surgeries, I also observe preoperative imaging and nerve blocking techniques with the anesthesiologist.

-I have gathered notes of my [[Medical Observations]].
+I have gathered a list of my [[Medical Observations]].

 # Projects & Research